fedonman/afdemp-coding-bootcamp-csharp/CSharp/Exercises.md

 ## Exercise *Subsequence*
-Write a  method that finds the longest subsequence of equal numbers in a given List<int> and returns the result as new List<int>.
  Write a program to test whether the method works correctly.
 Implement the method
 1. as a static method of a static class Utilities
 2. as an extension method of the List<int>